AndorfLab/cytoFlagR/README.md

 BioC_package_installer(required_BioconductorPackages)

 ```
-### Required file formats and inputs for cytoFlagR can be found in the [wiki page](https://github.com/bioinfoSE/cytoFlagR/wiki/cytoFlagR-wiki/).
+### Details on cytoFlagR usage can be found in the [wiki page](https://github.com/bioinfoSE/cytoFlagR/wiki/cytoFlagR-wiki/).